shayanea/borzolini-service/src/modules/ai-health/README.md

 Regenerate AI recommendations based on updated data.

 ### AI Health Dashboard

 ```http
 GET /api/v1/ai-health/dashboard/{petId}
 ```

-Get comprehensive AI health dashboard with insights, health score, and next actions.
+Get AI health dashboard with insights, health score, and next actions.

 ## AI Integration

-### OpenAI GPT-4
+### OpenAI Setup

-- **Model**: GPT-4 for advanced reasoning
+We're using GPT-4 with these settings:

-- **Temperature**: 0.7 for balanced creativity and consistency
+- **Temperature**: 0.7 (balances creativity with consistency - not too random, not too rigid)
-- **Max Tokens**: 2000 for comprehensive responses
+- **Max Tokens**: 2000 (enough for detailed responses)
-- **Fallback**: Rule-based system when AI is unavailable
+- **Model**: gpt-4 (gpt-3.5-turbo works too but gives lower quality)

+**Cost note:** GPT-4 is expensive (~$0.03 per recommendation).
+Consider caching recommendations or using GPT-3.5-turbo for development.

 ### Prompt Engineering

-The system uses prompts that include:
+Our prompts include:

-- Complete pet profile
+- Full pet profile with all available data
-- Health history and recent symptoms
+- Recent symptoms or health changes
-- Risk factor analysis
+- Risk factors specific to the breed/age
-- Owner context and preferences
-- Specific requirements and categories
+- What the owner is asking about (if anything specific)
+- Which categories they want (health, nutrition, behavior, etc.)

+The prompt is basically: "You're a veterinarian.
+Here's a pet's profile.
+Generate 3-5 actionable health recommendations in JSON format."

-### Response Parsing
+### Response Handling

-- JSON extraction from AI responses
+- Extracts JSON from the AI response (GPT-4 usually wraps it in markdown)
-- Fallback handling when parsing fails
+- Falls back to rule-based recommendations if parsing fails
-- Validation of required fields
+- Validates all required fields before saving
-- Normalization to system format
+- Normalizes urgency levels and categories to our enum values

+**Gotcha:** GPT-4 sometimes ignores the JSON format and writes paragraphs.
+We have retry logic for this.

 ## Health Scoring System

 ### Score Calculation

 - **Base Score**: 100 points
 - **Urgent Alerts**: -15 points each
 - **High Alerts**: -5 points each
 - **Range**: 0-100 points

 ### Score Interpretation

 - **90-100**: Excellent health
 - **70-89**: Good health
 - **50-69**: Moderate health